Peeta Mellark: Mockingjay

 Realizing he cannot convince anyone to kill him or leave him to die, Peeta insists on remaining cuffed instead since the pain in his wrists helps him stay focused in reality instead of succumbing to madness.
 Further on in the Capitol, the nightmares in Peeta's mind become so intense that he is on the brink of losing his sanity, but Katniss manages to reach him.

 After the rebels win the war, Katniss is driven to depression and mental instability due to the death of her sister, Prim.
 Peeta's hijacking is soon mostly recovered by several doctors and he is considered mentally stable and finally back to his former self.
 Upon returning home, he plants primroses, the flower which Prim was named after, in memory of her.
+Katniss and Peeta resume their lives together in what remains of District 12, fall back in love, and move in together.
+The story ends with Katniss finally admitting her love for Peeta.

 In the epilogue, Katniss and Peeta have two children together.
-It is implied by Katniss that Peeta wanted to have children first and took around 5–15 years to persuade Katniss to start a family.
 He still has moments where his hijacking will try to take over again, causing Peeta to clench onto something until the attempt passes.

+Sunrise on the Reaping

+Katniss and Peeta appear in the epilogue where Haymitch notes how much Katniss as a child reminded him of his old sweetheart Louella McCoy and while he hadn't wanted to let Katniss and Peeta in when he first met them, Haymitch couldn't help it.
+The couple ask Haymitch to take part in their memorial book and while he doesn't want to at first, Haymitch finally shares his story with them, telling Katniss and Peeta about the family, tributes, friends, comrades in arms, his girlfriend, and everyone else that he ever loved and lost along the way.
+Katniss later brings Haymitch goose eggs to raise which Peeta builds an incubator for.